 Fund for R&D in energy

 The CFE and the CONACYT created a fund to provide resources for R&D projects in the electric sector.
 The distribution of resources was carried out by a competition among participants, and the CONACYT released one program in 2010, which ended in February 2011.
 This program involved seven types of projects related to specific categories such as ocean waves, ocean currents, hydraulic equipment, nuclear energy and the measurement of gas emissions.
-No official bids were published during 2012, nor has a public bid been released for 2013.
+No official bids were published during 2012 and 2013, nor has a public bid been released for 2014.

-Government projects funded for 2011 include the following:
+Some of the main government projects funded include the following:

 - Municipal Street Lighting National Program: For 2011, the Fund has authorized MXN120 million (USD10 million) for the execution of projects for energy-efficient street lighting.